 - An exempt boat may have previously been titled as a motorboat.
 You can check whether a title has been issued for free – Query Ownership

 This is great news!
 Slow down there buddy.
-Just because you don’t have to register your boat (as long as you meet the above criteria) doesn’t mean you can stroll down to Austin Canoe & Kayak, pick a boat and paddle and be on the Colorado River before sunset.
-There are some other things to look at within the laws.
+Just because you don’t have to register your boat (as long as you meet the above criteria) doesn’t mean you can stroll down to Austin Canoe & Kayak, pick a boat & paddle and be on the Colorado River before sunset.
+There are additional laws that need to be considered first.

 Just to get on the water, you need to read this: